Identification

 Age assessment of unaccompanied children

-The BAMF is not responsible for age assessments but refers all unaccompanied asylum seekers claiming to be under 18 to the local youth welfare office (Jugendamt).[28]
+The BAMF refers unaccompanied asylum seekers claiming to be under 18 to the local youth welfare office for an age assessement (Jugendamt), but can also can also under certain circumstances request an age assessment directly.[39]
 During the provisional care period, the youth welfare office has to establish the age of the unaccompanied minor.
-The office has to check identification documents and, if these are not available, an age assessment has to be carried out based on a ‘qualified inspection’, meaning the overall impressions of two experienced staff members of the office with the help of interpreters, based on their assessment of the developmental state of the minor obtained during the conversation as well as their visual impression.[29]
+The office has to check identification documents and, if these are not available, an age assessment has to be carried out based on a ‘qualified inspection’, meaning the overall impressions of two experienced staff members of the office with the help of interpreters, based on their assessment of the developmental state of the minor obtained during the conversation as well as their visual impression.[40]
 As part of this qualified inspection, the office may hear or gather written evidence from experts and witnesses.
-The unaccompanied minor has the right to be involved in the process and to be provided with information in a manner that they understand, including translation and can have a person they trust be present during the assessment.[30]
+The unaccompanied minor has the right to be involved in the process and to be provided with information in a manner that they understand, including translation and can have a person they trust be present during the assessment.[41]
+In 2023, it has been criticised that due to the discretion to what ‘qualified inspection’ means in practice, many children have been determined as being adults.
+Additionally, it has been witnessed that they did not have sufficient access to legal remedies to challenge this decision.[42]

 Only in cases in which remaining doubts concerning the age cannot be dispelled by these means, the youth office may initiate a medical examination.
 This examination has to be carried out by qualified medical experts with the ‘most careful methods’.
-The law does not specify the methods to be used, as a result of which different methods are used in practice, including x-rays of the denture, key bone or wrist.[31]
-The explanatory memorandum to the law states explicitly that the previously practiced examination of the genitals is excluded in this context.[32]
+The law does not specify the methods to be used.
+A network for forensic age diagnoses recommends a set of different methods, which are used in practice interchangeably, including x-rays of the denture, key bone or wrist.[43]
+While there is no information available on whether these methods are used systematically in all around Germany, at least some hospitals explicitly refer to the network and their recommendations.[44]
+The explanatory memorandum to the law states explicitly that the previously practiced examination of the genitals is excluded in this context.[45]

-The decision of the youth welfare office may be challenged with an ‘objection’, to be filed within one month and to be examined by the youth authorities themselves.
+The decision of the youth welfare office to take the child into custody may be challenged with an ‘objection’, to be filed within one month and to be examined by the youth authorities themselves.
 If the objection is not successful, the person can appeal before the competent Family Court.
-However, neither the objection nor the appeal has suspensive effect.[36]
+However, neither the objection nor the appeal has suspensive effect.[50]
 This means that the youth welfare office’s decision not to take a young person into custody remains in force as long as the objection or appeal procedure is pending.
+This means equally that the pending objection or appeal to the age assessment has no automatic suspensive effect to the asylum procedure.[51]
+The age assessment and the asylum procedure are two separate administrative proceedings and decisions to one administrative proceeding do not have a binding effect for other administrative proceedings.
+However, authorities may take information received in the age assessment into account for the asylum procedure.[52]
+For further information on the asylum procedure see: Legal representation of unaccompanied children.

 In practice, though, the results of age assessment are rarely challenged and therefore not many court decisions on this issue have become known.
-A study by the NGO ‘Association for unaccompanied refugee minors’ found that young persons affected by age assessments as well as staff of youth authorities often were not aware of the possibility to challenge age assessments.
-Moreover, young persons usually lose any entitlement to be supported in legal matters by the youth authorities once they are declared to be adults in the course of the age assessment.[37]
+A study by the NGO ‘Association for unaccompanied refugee minors’ found that young persons affected by age assessments as well as staff of youth authorities often were not aware of the possibility to challenge the decision to take the person into care based on the age assessments and that the review of the age assessment is then also part of the court proceedings.
+Moreover, young persons usually lose any entitlement to be supported in legal matters by the youth authorities once they are declared to be adults in the course of the age assessment.[53]

 [1] Information provided by the BAMF, 1 August 2017; see BAMF Dienstanweisung Asyl (internal directive for asylum procedures) – 2.
-Identifizierung vulnerabler Personen, 2021, 81.
+Identifizierung vulnerabler Personen, 2021, 81 at https://bit.ly/48Gv3In.

 [2] BAMF, Die Identifizierung vulnerabler Personen im Asylverfahren.
 Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at: https://bit.ly/3Z7JHCU.